tddg/cs675-spring20/info.md

 have some of the following background:

 * familiar with (operating/distributed/computer) systems;
-* have taken Mason's undergrad operating systems course (CS471) and got a B+ or better;
+* have taken Mason's undergrad operating systems course (CS471) and got a B- or better;
 * know how networks work (CS455);
 * have had industry experience.